 If the judge issues a sentence that doesn’t include jail time, it will likely involve treatment, community service, fines, probation, work release, or house arrest — or a combination of these.
 A sentence can also be suspended, meaning that you are required to fulfill the judge’s requirements in a specified amount of time.
 If you fail to do so, you could find yourself in jail after all.

 Facing a Criminal Conviction in Utah?
-Get a Free Case Evaluation
+Get a Free Case Evaluation from the Wasatch Defense Lawyers

 If you’re in Utah and have been charged with a crime, our experienced criminal defense attorneys may be able to help you stay out of jail.
 Contact Wasatch Defense Lawyers for a free consultation today or call us at (801) 980-9965.